 It assesses the ease with which a fund house

 can liquidate a portfolio.
 The lower the score, the more liquid the fund is.
 For instance, the LA of equity funds is based on the number of days it takes to liquidate the portfolio.

 g.
 Tracking Error

-Index funds use this parameter to estimate how much a fund’s performance can fluctuate regarding the index that it tracks.
-A lower tracking error is a positive indicator.
+use this parameter to estimate how much a fund’s performance can fluctuate regarding the index that it tracks.
+A lower tracking error is a positive indicator

 3. How CRISIL ranks Mutual Funds

 The rating agency assigns ranks or star-ratings to mutual funds on a scale of 1 to 5.
-For instance, CRISIL Fund Rank 1 indicates ‘very good performance’ – top 10 percentile of funds in any peer group.
+For instance, CRISIL Fund Rank 1 indicates ‘excellent performance’ – top 10 percentile of funds in any peer group.
 The next 20 percentile falls under CRISIL Fund Rank 2.

 4. CRISIL Rating from 1-star to 5-star

-CRISIL’s ratings are based on different time frames, namely 3 years, 5 years or 10 years.
+CRISIL’s ratings are based on different time frames, namely three years, five years or ten years.
 Combinations of these timelines give a single measure of risk-adjusted performance of a fund.
 After calculating the ratings, the agency sets stars to these funds as per their respective percentiles.

-While the top 10% funds get 5-star ratings, the bottom 10% funds are slapped with a 1-star rating.
-The rating is a composite measure of both return and risk, which helps one figure out the ability of the funds to deliver returns, even with risks involved.
+While the top 10% of funds get 5-star ratings, the bottom 10% of funds are given a 1-star rating.
+The rating is a composite measure of both return and risk, which helps investors to figure out the ability of the funds to deliver returns, even with various risks involved.